- Starting a Process from Outside of Questetra BPM Suite (Preparatory Chapter)

 Starting a Process by Curl Commands or External Program

-When you want to Start a new Process, you follow the procedure such as, log in, then open the “Start” page…and so on.
+When you want to Start a new Process in Questetra BPM Suite, you follow the procedure such as, log in, then open the “Start” page…and so on.
 However, if you set a “Message Start Event (HTTP)” in the Workflow App, you can start a Process by sending an HTTP request from the curl command or your own program.
 This makes it possible to automatically Start a Process without human intervention, and to build cooperation between systems.

 In this series of posts, I will deal with the following contents.